1938 New England hurricane: New York City and western Long Island

 The metropolitan area escaped the worst of the wind and storm surge because it was hit by the storm's weaker western side.
 Winds were recorded at 60 mph at Central Park, Battery Park recorded sustained winds of 70 mph with gusts to 80 mph, and a gust of 90 mph was recorded 500 ft above ground at the Daily News Building.
 Winds were estimated at 120 mph on top of the Empire State Building.
 The highest winds were from the north to northwest on the back side of the storm.
 The storm surge was 8.5 ft at the Battery and the Mean Low Water storm tide was 16.75 ft at Willets Point.
 In New York Harbor, the waters rose 7 ft in a half-hour.

 In New York City and Long Island, schools were dismissed early.
 Extensive street flooding occurred because debris blocked drains.
 The East River flowed three blocks and flooded a Consolidated Edison (Con Ed) plant at 133rd Street, causing power to fail in Manhattan north of 59th Street and in the Bronx for several minutes to a few hours.
 Railroad and ferry services were suspended for a time.
 The Staten Island Ferry boat Knickerbocker got stuck in the terminal with 200 passengers aboard.
 Bridges and tunnels into Manhattan were closed until the following afternoon.
 95% of Nassau County lost power, where floods brought traffic to a halt.

+During the hurricane, starting before it hit and continuing after, a citywide trucker strike occurred across both NYC and New Jersey, this led to some complications to the relief effort.
+However, the unions made critical exceptions for relief supplies.
+Moving food supplies to relief depots, ballots for the New York primary before the hurricane hit while people were evacuating, and manning 1,000 relief sanitation trucks deployed by Mayor La Guardia with supplies after the hurricane had hit.

 In Manhasset Bay, almost 400 boats were ripped from their moorings and smashed or sunk, with more than 100 washing up on the beach by the Port Washington Yacht Club.
 Similar scenes occurred in other locations on the north shore.
 The J. P. Morgan estate in Glen Cove was heavily damaged.
 The wife of New York City mayor Fiorello La Guardia was forced to wait out the storm on the second floor of their Northport cottage.
 Mitchel Field army airfield was buffeted by winds of nearly 100 mph and was under knee-deep water.
 In Williston Park, residents of 50 homes needed to be rescued by rowboat when heavy rain the previous few days combined with the rain from the hurricane to overflow a pond.